-Katie Kirouac is the Director of Development at Emmanuel Hospice in Grand Rapids, MI.
+Katie Joseph (Board Chairperson) is the HR / IT Specialist at Emmanuel Hospice in Grand Rapids, Michigan.
 Prior to moving to Grand Rapids, she served in the Peace Corps in Ghana, West Africa, implementing large-scale health programs and sanitation projects.
 Katie received both her Bachelor of Arts in Political Science and Master’s of Public Administration at Grand Valley State University.
 She is a member of the Outreach Team at Mars Hill Bible Church and serves on the Alumni Board for the School of Public, Nonprofit, and Health Administration at Grand Valley State University.
 Katie has a passion for data-driven philanthropy, and she volunteers for several grassroots organizations.
 In her free time, she loves to hear local bands, explore new restaurants, and play beach volleyball.

 Beth Leeson (Vice Chairperson) has spent her personal and professional life working for social justice.
 For years, she promoted sustainable community change efforts in underinvested neighborhoods throughout the United States, working with organizations and foundations including the Washington D.C.-based Center for the Study of Social Policy and the Annie E. Casey Foundation.
 She served as Deputy Director of Michigan’s Department of Mental Health, Executive Director of Child Abuse Prevention Services in Ingham County, Michigan, and was a partner and practicing Certified Financial Planner in the firm of Practical Money Management, Inc. Beth has taught college-level economics and political science classes, and, throughout the past 35 years, served on and led numerous local, state, and national boards, commissions, and task forces.
 She holds a Bachelor of Arts in Social Work from Michigan State University and a Master’s of Public Administration from Western Michigan University.